 Two days of boat excursions on the Paraguay River allow us to explore the reserve and adjacent areas.
 This is one of the best (and most secluded) areas to see jaguar and other Pantanal wildlife.
 Although the experience is similar to that of the Cuiabá River, the density of jaguars is higher, and visitor numbers dramatically lower.
 Some cats have become tolerant and regular sighting are often possible.

-Day16: Transfer to Cuiabá, fly to São Paulo and overnight near airport
+Day16: Transfer to Cuiabá, fly to São Paulo

 Day17: Depart São Paulo